Guest post - 7 minute read

-This blog post was originally published on 1 August 2017 and covers the general questions raised during the reform on the approach taken in the H630/H640 OCR B (MEI) A Level Mathematics specification regarding the new large data set requirement.
+This blog was originally published on 1 August 2017 to cover the general questions raised during the reform on the approach taken in the H630/H640 OCR B (MEI) A Level Mathematics specification regarding the new large data set requirement.

 The large data sets associated with AS and A Levels in mathematics should serve two purposes: they are a teaching resource and they provide a context for setting examination questions.

-OCR has issued three data sets for AS/A Level Mathematics B (MEI).
-Our hope is that teachers will use all three for teaching, but for each cohort of students just one will be the focus of some of the questions in the exam.
+We issued a set of three data sets for AS/A Level Mathematics B (MEI).
+Our aim is that teachers will use all three for teaching, but for each cohort of students just one will be the focus of some of the questions in the exam.
 Each data set will be clearly labelled as to when it is used.

-So if you teach A Level Maths over two years, then the class you start teaching in September 2017 will see some questions on data set 1 in their AS exams in 2018 (if they sit AS) and their A Level exams in 2019, as the following table demonstrates.
+So if you teach A Level Maths over two years, then the class you start teaching in September 2020 will have large data sets 3, 4 and 5 for use in lessons, but will only see some questions on large data set 4 in their H630/02 AS exam in 2021 (if they sit AS) and their H640/02 A Level exam in 2022, as the following table demonstrates.

-MEI and OCR have some experience of pre-release data from our Quantitative Problem Solving Core Maths qualification.
+MEI and OCR have some experience of pre-release data from our Core Maths B qualification.
 The CIA World Factbook data set that forms the current pre-release for that qualification became the basis for our thinking and development for AS and A Level.

 We tried to write different types of questions using that data set, based on A Level content.
 When doing this, we realised that things in some countries have changed quite a lot during the lifetime of the legacy mathematics specifications so the data set would need to be updated from time to time - we didn’t want students learning about how things used to be in the world 15 years ago if that no longer reflected the current position.

-We are aware that some students (and maybe teachers) do not currently enjoy the statistics in the legacy Mathematics A Levels.
+We were aware that some students (and maybe teachers) did not enjoy the statistics in the legacy Mathematics A Levels.
 We think that may be because in mathematics the focus has been on learning statistical techniques without much idea of why you might want to use them.

 The use of large data sets in teaching and examining A Level Mathematics is new – it is an opportunity to make the statistics students learn more similar to the ways they will use statistics in future study and work.
 We thought it was important to review the data sets used and to make sure they continued to be suitable for examining.

 This needs a three-year cycle – two years for using the data set in teaching and a year to review and update if necessary.
-LDS 4 maybe a refreshment of the data from LDS 1, or a new data set dependent upon the post-assessment review of the questions set in the live assessment.
-Similarly LDS 5 will be the refreshment/replacement LDS 2, and so on.
+LDS 4 was a refreshment of the data from LDS 1, and LDS 5 is a refreshment of the data from LDS 2.
+The decision to replace or refresh the LDS is dependent upon the post-assessment review of the questions set in the live assessment so LDS 6 may be a refreshment or replacement of LDS 3.

 The data in the CIA World Factbook is grouped by country; we realised that data based on individuals would allow better teaching of distributions.
 There aren’t many publicly available data sets which contain ungrouped data on individuals.
 The NHANES data set, from American health surveys, is often used in statistics courses and it contains a wealth of data so we decided to use that as one data set.